< | Help Index | >

 Test Control/Status

-Each time a new Keypad is tested the Mistral begins by scanning for shorts between all points used by the Keypad File, including any isolation points.
-The right LED on the front panel of the pod will turn red while this scan is being done.
+Each time a new keypad is tested the Mistral begins by scanning for shorts between all points used by the Keypad File, including any isolation points.
+The LED on the front panel will flash red (or the right LED will turn red if there are two LEDs on the panel) while this scan is being done.
 If a short is found the pod emits a warbling sound and the error is displayed.

 After looking for shorts the Mistral checks the permanent connections.
 If a permanent connection is good, the connection's item turns green.
 If it is bad the item turns red and the pod emits a warbling sound.

-If LED illumination is enabled, the LED's found are lit one at a time or in sequence depending on the "LED Test Mode" setting (see Edit Info window for more information).
+If LED illumination is enabled, the LEDs found are lit one at a time or in sequence depending on the "LED Test Mode" setting (see Testing tab in the Edit Info window for more information).
 You will be prompted to click on the LED item to confirm it is lit.
-Warning: If the file contains any series LED items, the operator MUST confirm that the LED's illuminate since the Mistral may not be able to test them electrically.
+Warning: If the file contains any series LED items, the operator MUST confirm that the LEDs illuminate since the Mistral may not be able to test them electrically.
 After an LED has been illuminated the corresponding LED item will turn green.
 Tip: You can press the space bar to confirm an LED is on.
-To set the order that LED's are illuminated use the Set Test Sequence tool when editing the file.
+To set the order that LEDs are illuminated use the Set Test Sequence tool when editing the file.

-After completing any LED tests, the right LED on the front panel of the pod will turn orange and the Mistral will begin scanning for switches.
-If "Swtiches must be pressed in sequence" was selected, you must press the switch corresponding to the item flashing on the screen otherwise you may press the switches in any order (see Edit Info window for more information).
-As you press each switch on the Keypad the pod will beep and the corresponding switch item on the PC screen will turn yellow (or red) and display the switch resistance.
+After completing any sensor tests, the LED on the front panel will flash red (or the right LED will turn green or orange if there are two LEDs on the panel) and the Mistral will begin scanning for switches.
+If "Switches must be pressed in sequence" was selected, you must press the switch corresponding to the item flashing on the screen otherwise you may press the switches in any order (see Edit Info window for more information).
+As you press each switch on the Keypad the pod will beep and the corresponding switch item on the PC screen will turn yellow (or red) and display the switch resistance, or the forward voltage for switched diodes and switched LEDs.
 When the switch is released the corresponding switch item will turn green if the switch is good or red if there is a problem.
 You may press the switch to test it again if you are not required to press switches in sequence.
 If you are testing in sequence, you can press the "Esc" key to skip a switch and after all switches have been tested once, the sequence starts over.
 Tip: To set the test order when testing switches in sequence use the Set Test Sequence tool when editing the file.

 To find out why an item is red, position the mouse pointer over it.
 A box will pop up telling you what the problem was.